Fourth annual event raised money for Project A.L.S.

 In the final five games of Curley’s career, he threw for 300+ yards in each contest.
 He tossed a school-record seven touchdowns in a win over nationally ranked Colgate, going 18-for-31 for a career-high 373 yards.
 The effort earned him Patriot League Offensive Player of the Week honors and handed him National Player of the Week honors from The Sports Network, College Sporting News and the ECAC.

-Fein’s impact could immediately be seen on the Lafayette offense in 2008, as the Leopards led the nation in fewest turnovers per game with just 11 in 11 games, down from 27 in 2007.
+Fein’s impact could immediately be seen on the Lafayette offense in 2008, as the Leopards had the fewest turnovers per game in the nation with just 11 in 11 games, down from 27 in 2007.
 Lafayette was picked off just five times, down from 17 in 2007.

-As a player, Fein was the starting quarterback at the University of Maine for four seasons (1995-98).
+As a player, Fein was the starting QB at Maine for four seasons (1995-98).
 He was the team MVP in 1997 and 1998 and team captain in 1998.
 When he graduated in 1999, he held 17 school records.